For me, the classic martini cannot be beaten.

 This is a classic martini but garnished with a small, pickled onion.
 It can be visually striking and has a distinctive, slightly pungent flavour that gives it a perfect sharpness before dinner whilst also retaining the oily-smooth consistency of a classic martini.

-While some people think it means “an ideal type of martini” or something along those lines, it is actually quite a specific recipe involving two parts gin or vodka with one part each of sweet and dry vermouth.
+A Perfect Martini is not “someone’s ideal type of martini” rather, it is a specific recipe involving two parts gin or vodka with one part each of sweet and dry vermouth.

 Named after Field Marshal Bernard Law Montgomery, the 1st Viscount Montgomery of Alamein, this is a classic martini defined by its 15:1 gin-to-vermouth ratio.